FORB Programs and Activities

 Every Spring, FORB hosts a native plant sale.
 Because native plants are adapted to local environmental conditions, they generally require less maintenance, less water and they provide vital habitats for wildlife.
 We carry a variety of perennials, ferns, grasses, shrubs and trees.
-In 2019, the event will be held on Saturday, May 4 from 8-11 am at the new Riverbend Park Education Pavilion.
+In 2022, the event will be held on Saturday, April 9th and Sunday, April 10th at the Riverbend Park Educational Pavilion.
 We also offered pre-orders to allow you to purchase larger quantities of native plants since we often sell out.
 Click here to see more details.

 Sponsoring Summer Interns

 In 2018, Riverbend Park ran a total of 35 different camps including Insect Safari, Geology Rocks, Fishing Adventures, Paddle Away, Potomac Adventures and River Naturalist to name but a few.
 Each camp requires one park staff member and one summer intern sponsored by the Friends of Riverbend Park.
 FORB's support of these summer interns has enabled Riverbend to minimize costs to the public and offer a wider variety of camps.
 Historically, a number of interns have also come back to work at the park full time post college - an important factor in sustaining the workforce at the park.

 Riverbend Park Barbeque Benefit

 In 2018, FORB hosted the Riverbend Park Barbeque Benefit on Saturday, September 22nd from 6 - 9 PM at the Visitor Center.
 The Barbeque Benefit allows friends, family, and FORB members to meet and relax by the river, enjoy a glass of wine or a bottle of beer on the deck, and celebrate and raise funds for our wonderful Park.
 The barbeque was hosted by Mookie's of Great Falls.
 Altogether a lovely evening with moonlight, music, and friends.